cloudfright/blog/cloudfright-blog/content/posts/hello-hugo-pt1.md

 title: "Hello Hugo - part 1"
 date: 2022-02-03T20:19:42Z
 draft: false

-weight: 1
-summary: "What better way to start a blog than to talk about how I built it with the help of some great open source software! "
+summary: "What better way to start a blog than to talk about how I built it with the help of some great open source software!"
 cover:
     image: /hugo-how-to/hugo-logo.png
     alt: "hugo logo"